 Once the car is sprayed, the program tells the wash to spray the next chemical.
 This is done by the controller turning on and off each pump as it is needed.

 The controller then runs through the rest of the cycle and wash that was selected in the beginning.

 Once all steps have been completed, the driver will be signaled to pull out of the wash.
 Essentially, the only human intervention in the process is the driver selecting what wash they want.

 Industrial automation works exactly the same way.
 Each industrial process needs to be started by some sort of input.
 That input can be a sensor, pushbutton, switch, among many other possibilities.

 Typically a person will start the process with one of these input devices or it could be a sensor that detects an object automatically.

 Those inputs will go to a PLC to which will then make decisions based on how it was programmed.

-The PLC will then activate whatever output the program says to run.
+The PLC in automation will then activate whatever output the program says to run.
 An output can be anything that does work such as a motor, solenoid, heater, or a light.

 In an automated process, that output will typically programmed as an input to the PLC and combined with other input devices or programming to keep the process running.

 With this programming, it can act like a chain reaction with one output device starting before the next is allowed to run.
 This is also called sequential starting.